SquareBracketAssociates/Booklet-Graphics/Chapters/bloc/text.md

 label openInNewSpace
 ```

-Another way to define attributes, is to pass them as
+Another way to define attributes is to pass them as
 a collection:

 ```smalltalk